CodoPixel/power-play-algorithm/README.md

 # power-play-algorithm

-An algorithm that checks whether a player won in the game "power play"
+An algorithm that checks whether a player won in the game "power play", written in `JavaScript`.